cuteoo2/credit-risk-classification/README.md

 **Overview of the Analysis**

 In this challenge, various techniques were used to train and evaluate a model based on loan risk.
-A dataset of historical lending activity from a peer-to-peer lending services company was used with the aim of building a model a model that could identify the creditworthiness of borrowers based on specific features like loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, and total debt.
+A dataset of historical lending activity from a peer-to-peer lending services company was used with the aim of building a model that could identify the creditworthiness of borrowers based on specific features like loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, and total debt.

 The total number of data points in the dataset was 77,536.